danielsollondon/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 ---
-title: Migrate for Cluster Autoscaler to Node auto provisioning
+title: Migrate from Cluster Autoscaler to Node auto provisioning
-description: Learn about how to migrate your Azure Kubernetes Service (AKS) cluster from cluster autoscaler to node autoprovisioning. ms.topic: how-to ms.custom: devx-track-azurecli ms.date: 10/01/2025 ms.author: wilsondarko
+description: Learn about how to migrate your Azure Kubernetes Service (AKS) cluster from cluster autoscaler to node autoprovisioning. ms.topic: how-to ms.custom: devx-track-azurecli ms.date: 11/20/2025 ms.author: wilsondarko
 author: wdarko1